CathyGuang/Timesheet-System/README.md

 * Volunteers and Staff now have a "Submit another shift" button to streamline the process of entering hours

+* Staff/Volunteer emails in the directory now appear as clickable links

 ### Version 1.2
   *More features and bug fixes*